fingerprintjs/broyster/readme.md

   <a href="https://www.npmjs.com/package/@fpjs-incubator/broyster"><img src="https://img.shields.io/npm/v/@fpjs-incubator/broyster.svg" alt="Current NPM version"></a>
 </p>

-Broyster gives you the ability to run your Karma tests in Browserstack using Selenium WebDriver as the means to execute the tests, as opposed to the regular tunnel for JS testing, giving you more flexibility in creating your test setup.
+Broyster gives you the ability to run your Vitest browser tests on BrowserStack using Selenium WebDriver and Cloudflare Tunnels to execute the tests, giving you high flexibility and performance in cross-browser testing.
-It also comes with a Jasmine retry mechanism to help you combat flaky tests so that you can rely on your tests more.
+It also includes automated retry mechanisms (at both file and browser levels) to combat flaky tests.

 Project structure: